 Sell Professional Services

 When you think about the types of services you can sell on Upwork, you may think about web or graphic design, marketing, or writing services.
-These can all be done remotely so work well as a home based business.
+These can all be done remotely so work well as a home-based business.

 However, the platform is also used by the likes of lawyers, accountants, tax service providers, and others.
-If you are qualified in a professional service and perhaps want to branch out on your own, this could be a good way to get started.
+If you are qualified in professional service and perhaps want to branch out on your own, this could be a good way to get started.

 Much like being a translator, being an interpreter is a good way to make use of your second language.

-While translators change pieces of writing from one language to another, interpreters translate speech in real time.
+While translators change pieces of writing from one language to another, interpreters translate speech in real-time.
 This can either be in two directions (simultaneous interpretation), or in one direction (consecutive interpretation).
 This means you will have to have a very high speaking ability in both the languages you want to interpret in.

 There are many ways to become an interpreter.
-Formal careers in large organisations or government positions will often require degrees or significant experience working in the language you are translating into.
-You can also get certification, although the exact type you will need depends on the area you live in.
+Formal careers in large organizations or government positions will often require degrees or significant experience working in the language you are translating into.
+You can also get a certification, although the exact type you will need depends on the area you live in.

-However, if you don’t have either of these things you could still keep an eye out for opportunities on sites like Upwork, or approach smaller businesses which you think may need your services.
+However, if you don’t have either of these things you could still keep an eye out for opportunities on sites like Upwork, or approach smaller businesses that you think may need your services.
 As with becoming a translator, the fee you can charge will depend both on how in-demand your language pairing is, and how many people in your area can speak those languages.